 Your application essays can serve two basic purposes.
 First, they show whether or not you can write a clear, coherent essay that’s logically and grammatically correct.
 These days, students’ writing ability is often presumed deficient unless proven otherwise.
 Second, they provide you with the opportunity to present the admissions committee with more of a “three-dimensional” portrait of yourself as a deserving candidate than GPA and DAT numbers possibly can.
 What you choose to write sends clear signals about what’s important to you and what your values are.
 You can explain why you really want to pursue dentistry and the career path it will enable you to follow.
 Your essay also enables you to explain things like a bad grade or term in an otherwise creditable record.

-The essay should provide a 3-dimensional picture of you.
+The dental school essay should provide a 3-dimensional picture of you.

 Essays are the best way for admissions officers to determine who you are.
 So, don’t hesitate to go beyond your current experience for essay topics.
 Feel free to discuss other events that help define who you are.
 If you have overcome significant obstacles, say so.
 If you were honored with an award, describe the award and what you did to achieve recognition.